mdda/mdda.github.io/_posts/OSS/2017-08-11-nvidia-on-fedora-26.md

-In my case, I also added an ```intel``` driver for the internal on-board video subsystem (just so that ```X11``` might be tempted to run if there's a monitor plugged in - but check out the [companion post](/oss/2016/11/28/intel-modesetting-and-xorg) on how to get the ```X11``` configuration working properly if you *do* want to add a monitor) :
+In my case, I also added an ```intel``` driver for the internal on-board video subsystem (just so that ```X11``` might be tempted to run if there's a monitor plugged in - but check out the [companion post](/oss/2016/11/28/intel-modesetting-and-xorg) on how to get the ```X11``` configuration working properly if you *do* want to add a monitor, and also enable the Nvidia card for CUDA without it having a display attached) :

 {% highlight bash %}
-dnf install xorg-x11-drv-intel
+dnf install xorg-x11-drv-intel nvidia-modprobe
 {% endhighlight %}

 Now after rebooting :